JuliaLang/www.julialang.org/jsoc/gsod/projects.md

 ## Turing

 [Turing.jl](https://turing.ml/dev/) is a probabilistic programming language written in Julia.
 The team is looking for help with several projects.
-Mentors for this project would be [Cameron Pfiffer](https://github.com/cpfiffer/), [Martin Trapp](https://github.com/trappmartin/), or [Hong Ge](https://github.com/yebai/).
+Mentors for this project would be [Cameron Pfiffer](https://github.com/cpfiffer/), [Martin Trapp](https://github.com/trappmartin/), [Kai Xu](https://github.com/xukai92), or [Hong Ge](https://github.com/yebai/).

 Here are some ideas: